prithvikannan/tailor-matched/README.md

 and the algorithm would produce a recommendation for them.

 **Winner of HackSC's Best Use of Tailor Brands' data.**
-This was a joint project with Harsh Chobisa, Anirudh Mani, and Tejas Bhat
+This was a joint project with Harsh Chobisa, Anirudh Mani, and Tejas Bhat.

+To see the DevPost, click [here](https://devpost.com/software/tailormatched)